mveillon/lisser/README.md

 There is a spreadsheet called `sample_data.xlsx` at the root level which you can use as an example and for playing around with the code.

-The year does not have to complete, but the year of every transaction should be the same (i.e. it should start no sooner than January 1st and end no later than December 31st the same year).
+The year does not have to be complete, but the year of every transaction should be the same (i.e. it should start no sooner than January 1st and end no later than December 31st the same year).

 Note that income does not belong in this spreadsheet.